cjzerpa24/invoice-app/README.md

 - `PATCH /invoices/:id` - Update invoice
 - `GET /invoices/:id/pdf` - Download invoice PDF
 - `GET /invoices/generate-number` - Generate invoice number

+## 🔐 Password Reset Flow

+### 1. Request Password Reset
+User enters their email address on the forgot password page.

+### 2. Email Sent
+System generates a secure reset token and sends an email with a reset link.

+### 3. Reset Password
+User clicks the link and enters a new password.

+### 4. Password Updated
+System validates the token and updates the user's password.

+### Development Mode
+In development mode, the reset token is logged to the console for testing purposes.

 ## 🚀 Deployment